Laylah Ali: Collaborations

 In 2002, the Museum of Modern Art, New York, commissioned Ali to create a wordless graphic novelette.
 The artist collaborated with dancer and choreographer Dean Moss at The Kitchen in 2005 and at MASS MoCA in 2006 with figures on a field.
-They later premiered a performance at Some sweet day at MoMA, New York in 2012.
+They later premiered a performance titled Some sweet day at MoMA, New York in 2012.
 John Brown Song! was an online project launched by the Dia Art Foundation in 2013.
 Ali's outdoor billboard project for Walker without Walls at the Walker Art Center was documented on season 3 of the PBS series Art21: Art in the Twenty-First Century.

 Collections

 Ali's works are included in the permanent collection of numerous public institutions, including the Studio Museum in Harlem; the Buffalo AKG Art Museum, Buffalo, NY; the Museum of Contemporary Art Chicago; RISD Museum, Providence, RI; the Walker Art Center, Minneapolis, MN; and the Whitney Museum of American Art and the Metropolitan Museum of Art in New York City.